JustHelixia/mkdocs/docs/freshrss.md

 ## Introduction
 A while back I was using a RSS reader and I wanted to find a self hosted solution to get news from websites I am interested in.
 I find it easier to use a RSS reader rather than going to every website or using something Google news.
 Oh.
 There are no cookie walls.
-Besides that you also can Youtube channels to the feed by using their channels URL, (collections of) Subreddits among other things.
+Besides that you also can add Youtube channels to the feed by using their channels URL, (collections of) Subreddits in the old Reddit layout among other things.

 ## Deploying
 1. Navigate to your Portainer instance